jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 ### Agent Workflow

-An agent implementing this discovery mechanism would:
+An agent implementing this discovery mechanism SHOULD:

 1. **Direct Discovery**: Query `/.well-known/api-catalog` or use link relations to discover APIs available on target domains
 2. **Catalog Processing**: Parse the API catalog (in Linkset format {{!RFC9264}}) to extract API endpoints and metadata